 - decision-making skills to tailor the activity to meet group needs

 - first aid skills appropriate to the location.

-The knowledge and skills above conform to the requirements of the Australian Outdoor Recreation Industry Training Package units SROCYT005A and SROCYT06A.
 For current information about relevant recreation industry training please refer to

 The designated assistant to the instructor should have sufficient experience in the activity and must: